minakamoto/pcshscr2023/docs/webapp/teachers/2nd.md

 #### Creating a project directory

+First, start VSCode.
+From the `File` menu, select `Open Folder` and choose a directory (e.g. `Documents`) in you want to work.

+If, after selecting a directory in which to work in, you get a dialog with the message `Do you trust the authors of the files in this folder?`, click `Yes, I trust the authors`.

+Run `New Terminal` from the `Terminal` menu to start the terminal.

-Create a `dish-delight` directory and create a `frontend` directory and a `backend` directory in it.
+Then create a `dish-delight` directory and create a `frontend` directory and a `backend` directory in it.
 Run the following commands.
+**From now on, use the terminal on VSCode to execute the commands.**

 ```sh
 mkdir dish-delight/backend